-Now, as a result of the pandemic, Remote Virtual Inspections (“RVI”) have come to the forefront of the construction industry and will be an absolute gamechanger.
+Now, as a result of the pandemic, Remote Virtual Inspections (“RVI”) have come to the forefront of the construction industry.
 Virtual inspections enable all stakeholders including contractors, homeowners, and jurisdictions to benefit from the efficiency and social distancing the virtual platform allows.
-As with other industries and organizations, we predict that working remotely to accomplish objectives virtually is going to be a more efficient and better way of doing business.
+As with other industries and organizations, we predict that working remotely to accomplish objectives is going to be a more efficient and better way of doing business.

 Onsite inspections have become risky during the pandemic for both homeowners and inspectors.
 Jurisdictions have been scrambling to find solutions and have landed on virtual inspections using a variety of platforms.
 Some are better than others, while we found that RVIs are more equipped to increase productivity without sacrificing quality.

-Virtual inspections support immediate results and reports, real-time submittals, auto-notifications, and payment receipt documentation.
-This technology is far more innovative than the disconnected back and forth communication, saves travel time and expenses we have been accustomed to.
+Virtual inspections are an immediate solution to on-site inspections.
+This technology is far more innovative than the disconnected back and forth communication we have been accustomed to.
 We are now in a position to provide a better solution for all stakeholders, and the change is welcome.

 More complicated inspections require specific expertise such as large foundations, structural framing, and more complex specialty systems and attachments that will still have to happen on site.
 But, the vast majority of inspections such as over the counter permits (M, E, P’s), bathroom and kitchen remodel, pools, re-roofs, decks, small additions, etc., can all happen remotely.

 Since the launch in March 2020, Inspected’s patent-pending SaaS-based virtual software has been widely accepted by jurisdictions as one of the best resources for their inspection process.
 The functionality of cameras, videos, and dictation have come a long way.
-Unlike other applications, Inspected provides a standardized framework for capturing relevant information in a one-stop-shop, that include automatic algorithmic geo-tags and permit number validations, ability to take video and photos, add notes, automatic notifications to the permittee, auto-generated reports, cloud storage space, scheduling options, email capability, and much more.
+Unlike other applications, Inspected provides a standardized framework for capturing relevant information in an all encompassing solution that checks all the boxes required for a complete remote virtual inspection.
+Inspected includes automatic algorithmic geo-tags and address validations, the ability to record video and take photos, add notes, automatic notifications to the permittee, auto-generated reports, cloud storage space, scheduling options, email capability, and much more.